Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - The Textile and Clothing Industry has the potential to grow expeditiously and contribute to the government’s aim of becoming a 5 trillion USD economy.

-- It can also prove to be helpful in shifting surplus labor from the agriculture sector to more productive industrial activities.
+- It can also prove to help shift surplus labour from the agriculture sector to more productive industrial activities.

 - The government is also taking various measures to promote the Dairy Industry which consists of milk production, collection, processing, and marketing of milk.